kyma-project/api-gateway/docs/user/custom-resources/apirule/README.md

 # APIRule custom resource

-The `apirules.gateway.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data the API Gateway Controller listens for.
+The `apirules.gateway.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data the APIGateway Controller listens for.

 In this directory, you can find all documentation related to APIRule CR:
 - [Specification of APIRule custom resource](./04-10-apirule-custom-resource.md) describing all primery parameters of APIRule CR